Lucifer-999/mathrims-test/README.md

 And then simply run the script with
 >python3 api.py

-OPen your browser and go to `http://localhost:5001/users` to vie all users and `http://localhost/users/{id}` to search for a specefic user id.
+Open your browser and go to `http://localhost:5001/users` to view all users and `http://localhost/users/{id}` to search for a specefic user id.